jaypal/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

-+++
-title = "The Complete Firebase in React Authentication Tutorial" description = "A comprehensive tutorial for authentication and authorization in Firebase and React.js ..." date = "2017-12-06T07:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "Redux", "JavaScript"] keywords = ["react firebase authentication tutorial", "react authentication", "react session", "react authorization", "react protected routes"] news_keywords = ["react firebase authentication tutorial"] hashtag = "#ReactJs" card = "img/posts/complete-firebase-authentication-react-tutorial/banner_640.jpg" banner = "img/posts/complete-firebase-authentication-react-tutorial/banner.jpg" contribute = "complete-firebase-authentication-react-tutorial.md" headline = "The Complete Firebase in React Authentication Tutorial"
++++ title = "The Complete Firebase in React Authentication Tutorial" description = "A comprehensive tutorial for authentication and authorization in Firebase and React.js ..." date = "2017-12-06T07:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "Redux", "JavaScript"] keywords = ["react firebase authentication tutorial", "react authentication", "react session", "react authorization", "react protected routes"] news_keywords = ["react firebase authentication tutorial"] hashtag = "#ReactJs" card = "img/posts/complete-firebase-authentication-react-tutorial/banner_640.jpg" banner = "img/posts/complete-firebase-authentication-react-tutorial/banner.jpg" contribute = "complete-firebase-authentication-react-tutorial.md" headline = "The Complete Firebase in React Authentication Tutorial"

 summary = "A complete walkthrough to learn about Firebase authentication in React.
-The guide gives you the perfect boilerplate as outcome for user authentication and authorization in React."
+The guide gives you the perfect boilerplate as an outcome for user authentication and authorization in React."

-type = "promo"
+type = "promo" +++
-+++

 {{% pin_it_image "react firebase authentication tutorial" "img/posts/complete-firebase-authentication-react-tutorial/banner.jpg" "is-src-set" %}}

 The topic about authentication in React keeps popping up from time to time.
 When people approach me with this question, most often after they have learned React.js or any other SPA solution (Angular.js, Vue.js), I usually tell them to start out with Firebase.
 It is the simplest way to learn about the essential parts of authentication in React from a frontend perspective.
 You can learn about it without worrying about any backend implementations.
 Firebase handles it for you.
-By only learning about the authentication from one perspective in the beginning, you keep the level of complexity low and thus keep yourself motivated to learn about it.
+By only learning about the authentication from one perspective, in the beginning, you keep the level of complexity low and thus keep yourself motivated to learn about it.
 Once you understand authentication from a client-perspective, you can continue to build your own authentication backend on the server-side.

 Authentication can be a complex topic when learning about web development in general.
-The puristic frontend and backend implementation of a authentication mechanism can be quite overwhelming.
+The puristic frontend and backend implementation of an authentication mechanism can be quite overwhelming.
 How to handle the session on the client- and the server-side?
 If a RESTful server is stateless, where goes the session on the backend?
 What about cookies or the native session storage in the browser?
 Should Passport.js be used on the server-side?
 All these questions let you run in circles and you never start implementing.
 Therefore my advice: Take it step by step and use only Firebase in your React application in the beginning.
 The following tutorial gives you a complete walkthrough of how to use Firebase for authentication in React. {{% a_blank "The outcome of it can be seen in a GitHub repository" "https://react-firebase-authentication.wieruch.com/" %}}.
 It is not styled, but that's not what the tutorial is about.
-Instead it implements a whole authentication flow in Firebase and React with you.
+Instead, it implements a whole authentication flow in Firebase and React with you.
 The styling of the application is up to you.

 In order to keep the guide updated, here is a list of the main node packages and their versions which are used in this tutorial.

-* React 16
+React 16
-* React Router 4
+React Router 4
-* Firebase 4
+Firebase 4
 Please help me out if the tutorial needs any updates in order to keep it reliable for other people learning about the topic as well.
 In general, don't hesitate to point out improvements in the comments or visit the article directly on GitHub to open issues or pull requests.

 You may wonder that there is no word about MobX or Redux.
 Indeed, it could be used to manage the client-side state for the authenticated user.
-But it isn't neccessary to use one of those libraries.
+But it isn't necessary to use one of those libraries.
 React's local state is absolutely sufficient to handle the state for the authenticated user.
-I just wanted to point it out again, because **a lot of people associate authentication in React immediatly with Redux or MobX.
-Yet the article will showcase it initially without using any of these state management libraries**.
-However, in the end the article will show you as bonus how to upgrade your application using Redux or MobX for the session handling.
+I just wanted to point it out again, because a lot of people associate authentication in React immediately with Redux or MobX.
+Yet the article will showcase it initially without using any of these state management libraries.
+However, in the end, the article will show you as a bonus on how to upgrade your application using Redux or MobX for the session handling.

-The requirements for this tutorial are a working [editor or IDE, a running command line](https://www.robinwieruch.de/developer-setup/), and installed recent versions of {{% a_blank "node and npm" "https://nodejs.org/en/" %}}.
+The requirements of this tutorial are a working editor or IDE, a running command line, and installed recent versions of {{% a_blank "node and npm" "https://nodejs.org/en/" %}}.
 In addition, you should have learned about React in the first place.
-[The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) is a free ebook which gives you all the fundamentals about React.
+The Road to learn React is a free ebook which gives you all the fundamentals of React.
 You will build a larger application along the way in plain React and transition smoothly from JavaScript ES5 to JavaScript ES6 and beyond.
 This tutorial will not dive into all the details taught in the ebook, so take the chance to grab your copy of it to learn about those first.
 In addition, please follow the referenced articles in this tutorial to understand many of the underlying implementation details in case things are not explained in depth.

 {{% package_box "The Road to learn React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
 Plain React in 190+ pages of learning material.
-Pay what you want like <strong>14.500+ readers</strong>."
+Pay what you want like 14.500+ readers."
 "Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

 {{% chapter_header "Table of Contents" "toc" %}}